NottingHack/rules/storage-in-the-hackspace.rst

 If you wish to **store solvents**, they must be stored in the members’ section of the solvents cupboard.
 Please see **Rule 0** for details.

-If you use the **spray booth**, you can of course leave your project to dry in the spray booth for up to 24 hours, however please ensure it is labelled with a Do Not Hack sign as well as being aware it may need to be moved to accommodate use of the booth.
+If you use the **spray booth**, you can leave your project to dry in the spray booth for up to 24 hours, however please ensure it is labelled with a Do Not Hack sign as well as being aware it may need to be moved to accommodate use of the booth.

 Chemicals, solvents and flammables must always be labelled and kept in appropriate, sealed containers.
 Flammable liquids (oils, solvents, cleaning fluids etc.) should be kept in the **solvents cupboard**.